 I made Fresh Meat (on borrowed gear, as mine was stolen that day) in spring of 2009 and was drafted to the Betties that summer.
 All I knew about the Betties was that they were supposed to be the mean ones with red lipstick.

 My first season with the Betties was strange and a little terrifying at times, but I made all the rosters and got to skate in bouts every once in a while.
 Funny thing is, three years later, I’m still in a similar place – I get rostered and get to skate a little, but not much.
 I’ve gotten better, but so have my teammates.

 The Betties won the Rose City championship in 2011 and 2012.
 In August 2012, I stepped down from the team, but I’m still involved as a volunteer and superfan.
-Almost exactly one year after that bout, if all goes according to plan, I’ll be giving birth to a baby boy.
+Now I have Baby Sour to keep me busy, but there’s a good chance I’ll be back to some recreational skating soon.

 So that’s me.